jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

 Elements
 ********
-``elemenets`` object stores solution and other arrays.
+The ``elemenets`` object stores solution and other arrays.
 It also generates kernels, looping over elements.
-The class hierarchy can be depicted as below.
+The class hierarchy can be depicted as follows:

 .. inheritance-diagram:: pybaram.solvers.navierstokes.elements
                          pybaram.solvers.euler.elements